Family Historian comes with a variety of helpful documentation, for people who are already users and for people considering buying the software.

 - If you prefer to use an ebook reader for the help files there is an epub and a mobi file.

-- The V5 tutorial files work in V6, and the V5 book “Getting the Most from Family Historian” is still relevant (although the new features in V6 are not discussed); you can download the book and the associated tutorial files from Calico Pie’s Download Archive.
+- The V5 tutorial files work in V6, and the V5 book “Getting the Most from Family Historian” is still relevant (although the new features in V6 are not discussed).
 There’s a comparison between Getting the Most from Family Historian for versions 5 and 6 below.

 - There are epub and mobi versions of the Version 5 help files.

 - “Getting the Most from Family Historian” is available via the ƒh V5 menu: Help > Book: Getting the Most from Family Historian”